Analyze bus stop distribution

 3. Under Summarize data, choose Summarize Within.

-Choose the Summarize Within tool.
+Summarize Within tool

 You'll set the parameters before you run the tool.